PandABlocks/PandABlocks-rootfs/README.rst

     These provide fundamental target resources: dropbear provides an ssh server, ntp is used for accurate timestamps.

-Python, libressl, numpy, cothread, ws4py:
+Python, enum34, libressl, numpy, cothread, ws4py:
     Python and a variety of supporting libraries will be used for running a number of system components.

-conserver, procServ:
+conserver, procServ, screen:
-    It is likely that these may be used for server management.
+    It is possible that these may be used for server management.

-ethtool, lsof, strace, nano:
+ethtool, iperf, lsof, strace, nano:
     These are useful debugging utilities, together with an easy to use editor.

 ncurses, readline, zlib: